PelionIoT/mbl-core/mbl-core/tests/devices/open-ports-checker/README.md

 This script implements a tool that checks that device under test does not listen on any unwanted network ports.
 This script requires root permission.
 The configuration file allows to define the following rules:
-1. List of processes that allowed to open any TCP/UDP port.
-This option can be used if an application listening on a random port or if an application listening on raw sockets.
+1. List of processes that allowed to open any network sockets.
+This option can be used if a process is listening on a random port or if a process is listening on raw sockets.
 1. List of TCP/UDP ports that white-listed.

 The default configuration file is located under `mbl/open_ports_checker/white_list.json`